 Species at Risk

-Although the peregrine falcon and the ferruginous hawk get a lot of attention because they are obviously excessively cool, there are many other interesting species that are considered to be Species at Risk, and there is no good reason not to learn about them!
+Although the peregrine falcon and the ferruginous hawk get a lot of attention because they are obviously excessively cool, there are many other interesting species that are considered to be Species at Risk.
+Why not learn about them?
 For example, the greater sage grouse is a very unique looking upland bird and there are very few left in Alberta.
 Also check out some of the bat conservation initiatives in Alberta.